abhisheky1806/Music-Store-Data-Analysis/readme.md

-# Music Store Data Analysis 🎧
+# Music Store Data Analysis Using SQL 🎧

 This project focuses on analyzing music store data with SQL.
 The dataset has 11 tables: Employee, Customer, Invoice, InvoiceLine, Track, MediaType, Genre, Album, Artist, PlaylistTrack, and Playlist.
 This project intends to answer many questions and obtain important insights into the music store's operations by applying SQL queries to the dataset.